enriquebarco/turbo-barnacle-chain/README.md

 However, for the scope of this project, it is too complicated to ask users to tamper with their router settings.
 Therefore, we are going to use **Ngrok** - a secure unified ingress platform - to create a secure tunnel between the nodes.

-Please follow these steps to create a tunnel, run the process, and connect with other nodes
+Please follow these steps to create a tunnel, swap forwarding urls with your friends, and run the process to connect with them

 1. Create a tunnel
 ```bash